Expert Tips for Underwater Photography of Whales and Whale Sharks

 Many cameras are set the display mode to automatic by default.
 This is not great for underwater photography, as looking through the housing into the viewfinder is just too small to possibly use effectively.
 Therefore, you should manually switch the display mode to only use the back screen.

-9. Focus using continuous AI Servo
+9. Focus Using Continuous AI Servo

 Much like any type of wildlife photography, AI Servo mode will help your camera maintain its focus on your subject, even if it moves.
 Since whales and whale sharks move, once you lock onto your subject you do not want to keep having to refocus.
 AI Servo will help you lock your focus better.
 Additionally, using the half-shutter push focus option is beneficial for underwater photography, since you only really have space to keep your hand on the shutter while stabilizing the housing with the other.